 Many basic management techniques are about manipulating employees into cooperating with policies that they don't necessarily like.
 These management techniques are very similar to sales techniques designed to prod prospects into buying.
 So most salespeople will see right through manipulation tactics, which means they'll backfire on the hapless manager.
-Not only will the sales team not do what you want, they'll be angry with you for trying to manipulate them.
+Not only will the sales team not do what you want, but they'll also be angry with you for trying to manipulate them.

 Ask for input

 If you're considering a policy change or a new campaign, get your team together and ask for their input.
 Then make it clear that you take that input seriously!
 The best way to do so is by using the team's suggestions, but if that isn't an option, explain exactly why you can't use their ideas.
 Showing that you respect your sales team is the first step towards getting them to respect you.

 Be a team player

 As the person in the middle, your role is to act as an interpreter for both sides.
-When the CSO sets a new policy, find out why he's chosen a new approach and pass that information along to the team.
+When the CSO sets a new policy, find out why they've chosen a new approach and pass that information along to the team.
 And if your team is struggling, work with them to find the cause so that you can explain the problem fairly to the executive side.

 Treat all your salespeople equally

 Given that there are a limited number of hours in the day, many sales managers focus their coaching efforts on the best and worst salespeople on the team and let the ones in the middle do their own thing.

 Give positive feedback

-If a salesperson is performing well, praise her both privately and in front of the team.
-Any time a salesperson's performance improves markedly – even if he's not doing much better than the rest of the team – make a point of showing him that you noticed that improvement.
+If a salesperson is performing well, praise them both privately and in front of the team.
+Any time a salesperson's performance improves markedly – even if that salesperson is not doing much better than the rest of the team – make a point of showing him/her that you noticed that improvement.
 A little positive feedback can do wonders to boost your team's morale and get them performing at an even higher level.